 Of course, my students are not the only guilty parties here.
 When I revise my own work, or edit the work of my friends, I’m usually looking at language and story.
 Which means I’m overlooking punctuation.
 Though it shouldn’t be an idiosyncratic part of writing, it often is.
 I go through stretches where I find the semi-colon as irresistible as everyone else.
 Where I abuse the colon.
 Or over-use periods to the point of stiltedness.

 As for my friends, nobody wants to be the grammar police.
 The punctuation police sounds even worse.
 But punctuation does matter.
 Like stage direction, it gives readers important clues to story.
 It allows them to pause, to drift for a moment, to contemplate what has come before.
-And why not let our writing have the benefit of the pauses we wish we all had in real life?subscribe to Ploughshares?
+And why not let our writing have the benefit of the pauses we wish we all had in real life?Might we be so bold as to suggest that you subscribe to Ploughshares?